NachoColl/blockchain-web-services/docs/index.md

 #### Token Launch Events

-There will only be a Seed, a Pre-Launch and a public Launch event.
+There will be a Seed, a Pre-Launch, and a Public launch event.

-The public launch will run one year after the Seed event.
-We want the public to get in as soon as possible while enabling seed contributors a chance to become early-contributors and get an extra profit from it.

-The roadmap is running as planned and we're moving-up from the initial MVP.
-We want to bring a tangible token valuation when the public launch arrives.
+The public launch will run one year after the Seed event - the roadmap is running as planned, but we want a tangible token valuation when the public launch arrives.

 [under construction]